2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/index.md

 <img src="./assets/apps-management-goto-site-settings.jpg" class="right-thumbnail">

 Site-Level Settings / Resources were introduced in 12.04.
 You can configure them in the _Default App_ (usuall the **Content** App).
-Here you can configure both the standardized SystemSettings or create an own content-type called `Settings` for custom settings.
+You can configure the standardized `SettingsSystem`/`ResourcesSystem` or create an own content-type called `SettingsCustom`/`ResourcesCustom` for custom values.

 In C#/Razor you can access the [Settings Stack](xref:Basics.Configuration.SettingsStack) using the [`Settings` object](xref:NetCode.DynamicCode.Objects.Settings) and the [Resources Stack](xref:Basics.Configuration.ResourcesStack) using the [`Resources` object](xref:NetCode.DynamicCode.Objects.Resources).